joanarr13/Capstone/README.md

 ##
 <a name="proj_use"></a>
 ## How To Use the Project
+Divided into two parts: informative website on WIX (https://docitrightcp.wixsite.com/doc-it-right) and the streamlit app (which also has the link for the other website).

 ##
 ### How to Install and Run the Project

+tirar o código github / clone repository descarregar pasta com credenciais (API), dados usados..mudar path no ficheiro .env dentro da pasta no-show prediction, there is a need for changing the path in the ... dar run nos requirements

+to run the project:
+inside the terminal there is a need to open the website folder `streamlit run main.py`

+After this you can have fun interacting with our Dr.Chatbot 🥳.

 <a name="credits"></a>
 ##